Signed SAML Response

 // ...

-metadata: readFileSync('./idp-metatadata.xml'),
+metadata: readFileSync('./idp-metadata.xml'),

 privateKey: readFileSync('./mysecret.pem'),

-privateKeyPass: 'zzz', // if has
+privateKeyPass: 'zzz', // Omit if the key has no passphrase.

-// must have if metadata is not provided
+// Required if no metadata is supplied.

-// signingCert: readFileSync('./signing.cer')
+// signingCert: readFileSync('./signing.cer'),

 const sp = ServiceProvider({